 Yes, they can live in cold climates, but they prefer to live in warmer climates.
 Most tortoise species come from warm habitats such as deserts and warm grasslands.
 Since tortoises are cold blooded and can’t control warm their bodies naturally, they must rely on their external environment to stay warm.

 However, the temperature requirements for each species are different.
 While all tortoise species prefer to live in warmer climates, some species are better than others at tolerating cold weather.
+You can help warm up their enclosure with an outdoor tortoise heater.

 Best Tortoise for Cold Climates